(7.64km)

 St Mary’s church dates to the Norman period (1066-1200) and is a survivor of the nearby medieval village.
 Much of the church was restored during the 19th century.

-• 11Turn left onto a public footpath, opposite the play park.
-Cross the small field and follow the path between two hedges, to the right of the house, and then straight on behind the houses to a road.
+- 11Turn left onto a public footpath, opposite the play park and adjacent to the Jubilee Orchard.
+Cross the small grass area and follow the path between two hedges, to the right of the house, and then straight on behind the houses to a road.

 The walk uses roadside paths, field paths, quiet roads and tracks.
 There are stiles and you may encounter livestock.